 - In a small sauce pan, gently heat the honey until liquefied.
 Transfer the pignolata to a large bowl and pour in the warmed honey.
 Stir until all pieces are coated with honey.

-- Place pignolata on a serving platter in a Christmas tree shape and evenly cover with sprinkles before serving.
+- Place pignolata on a serving platter in a mound or wreath shape and cover with colored candy sprinkles.

 Notes